Tomato and Corn Pie with Fresh Basil

 • Before assembling, blot the tomatoes dry with paper towels.

-• Combine Parmesan cheese and flour and sprinkle evenly over the bottom of the crust.
+• START LAYERING: Combine Parmesan cheese and flour and sprinkle evenly over the bottom of the crust.
 Top with 1/3 of the tomatoes.

-• Sprinkle with half the corn and scallion, basil and cheddar cheese.
+• Sprinkle with half the corn, scallion, cheddar cheese, and basil.
 Repeat layering again, finishing with a layer of tomatoes on the top.

-• Whisk together eggs and half-and-half, 1 teaspoon salt and freshly ground black pepper.
+• Whisk together eggs, half-and-half, mayonnaise, 1 teaspoon salt and freshly ground black pepper.
 Carefully pour the custard over the filling.

 • Let rest 10 minutes before serving.
 Garnish with additional torn basil leaves.

-MAKE AHEAD: This dish reheats beautifully.
-Cut into pieces as desired and heat in the oven.
+• This tomato pie recipe reheats beautifully.
+Cut into pieces as desired and heat in the oven at 350 degrees for 15 to 20 minutes or until hot.

-FREEZER-FRIENDLY: Thaw in the refrigerator, cut into pieces as desired and reheat in the oven.
+• Thaw in the refrigerator, cut into pieces as desired, and reheat in the oven.

 Nutrition